 - Artistic worship of Bible study

-- Writing out Bible the as one reads it and takes notes (I have a friend that does this)
+- Writing out the entire Bible as one reads it and take notes (I have a friend who does this)

 - Study chapters or verses within the context of when it was written